 Recently I re-worked my own musician website.
 We’re used to working with other musicians to make album art, websites, and print pieces, but switching places for this project was eye-opening!
 I realized yet again how challenging it can feel to find and generate all of the assets needed for this sort of task.

 “Assets” are all of the bits and pieces that go into a website or print design project.
-We’re talking the photos, the content blurbs, the YouTube links, and the press clips.
-It’s the things that are uniquely yours.
+We’re talking all the things that are uniquely yours.
+Things like:

-They can be hard to keep track of, but knowing where these things are is absolutely necessary!
-These are the puzzle pieces that make your website and promo pieces work for you.
+For musicians, writers and artists, these assets can be hard to keep track of.
+But knowing where these things are is absolutely necessary!
+They are the puzzle pieces that make your website and promo pieces work for you.
 They’re your tools, just like your gear and your computer and your supplies are.

 Here are some tips to keep all of your assets safe and ready for whatever needs arise.